vaahxx/challenge-3dfilestore-web/README.md

 - Port: `5432`
 - Database: `3dverse`
 - Username: `postgres`
-- Password: `mysecretpassword` (replace with your chosen password)
+- Password: `12345` (replace with your chosen password)

+Rename `.env.example` file to `.env`.
 You can modify the database configuration in the `docker-compose.yml` file located in the project.

+To run the application locally, follow these steps:

+1. Clone the repository
+2. Install dependencies with `npm i`
+1. Start the service defined in the Docker Compose file with `docker-compose up -d`
+2. Apply migrations with `npx prisma migrate dev`
+3. Generate the Prisma Client with `npx prisma generate`
+4. Start the development server with `npm run dev` as `npm run start` does not work and I didn't have time to address this problem
+5. Open your web browser and visit `http://localhost:3000` to access the application.

 ## Final Thoughts